Fried Apples

 This recipe is popular all over south and made even more popular by Cracker Barrel and many southern chefs.
 When I worked at the Cracker Barrel, it was one of the most popular side dishes in the fall.

 It’s an incredibly versatile dish too.
-You can spoon them over homemade pancakes or waffles.
+You can spoon them over apple pie pancakes or buttermilk waffles.
 With a few adjustments, you can even use them in my warm Apple Crisp.

 It’s wonderful served over grilled or baked pork chops.
 Perfect with some simple baked or pan-fried chicken.
 Or keep it simple and serve them with a scoop of vanilla ice cream.